arnavt78/bubbleos/README.md

 If the command interpreter recognizes a command, it will be run.
 Once the command finishes executing, the command interpreter will appear again.
 If the command interpreter does not recognize the command entered, it will throw an error.
 However, if the command was recognized as a soft alias, BubbleOS will suggest a similar command.

 At the end of a command execution, the command is entered into history, even if it was unrecognized or threw an error.
-The configuration file is also verified to ensure it hasn’t been deleted or corrupted.
+The configuration file is verified to ensure it hasn’t been deleted or corrupted.